felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

 ## Give Access to Lightspeed Support

-As good practice, you can provide Lightspeed support with access to your HubRise location connected with Lightspeed Restaurant (K Series).
-If needed, they can troubleshoot possible issues by inspecting the logs of iKentoo Bridge.
+We recommend providing Lightspeed support with access to your HubRise location connected with Lightspeed Restaurant (K Series).
+If needed, they will be able to troubleshoot issues by inspecting the logs of iKentoo Bridge.

 To give Lightspeed support access to your location, follow these steps.